🔼The name Judas in the Bible

 - The apostle Judas Iscariot (Luke 6:16).

-- A brother of Jesus and James the Just, and most probable the author of the Book of Jude (Matthew 13:55).
+- A brother of Jesus and James, and possibly the author of the Book of Jude (Matthew 13:55).

 - A leader referred to by Gamaliel (Acts 5:37).